uerten/jekyll-klise/_posts/handson-iiot-demo/2023-05-15-handson-iiot-demo.md

 ## Conclusion

-As an advocate of open-source software in the industrial environment, I strongly emphasize the importance of its increasing usage.
-The utilization of open-source solutions plays a crucial role in driving innovation, flexibility, and cost-effectiveness.
+As an avid supporter of open-source software in the industrial environment, I strongly emphasize the importance of its increasing usage.
+Utilizing these tools is a great way to foster creativity, adaptability, and cost-efficiency for digital manufacturing projects.

 Our exploration into building an Industrial IoT solution using open-source technologies has only scratched the surface.
 Moving forward, we will continue to examine our existing architecture and identify potential bottleneck areas.
 Our aim is to optimize the system by replacing certain components with more suitable alternatives.
-I encourage you to stay connected and follow my upcoming posts as we delve deeper into these topics.

-Thank you for joining me on this journey, and I look forward to sharing further insights and discoveries with you in the future.
+As we go deeper into these subjects, stay tuned for my upcoming posts.